the-teachingRSE-project/competencies/survey.md

 of teaching essential tools around research software development, that are usually skipped in academic education.
-CodeRefinery hosts a set of open source training materials including both beginner and intermediate level material and organizes multiple highly interactive large scale workshops per year.
+CodeRefinery hosts a set of open source training materials including both beginner and intermediate level material and organises multiple highly interactive large scale workshops per year.
 Skills learned from the workshops and/or materials allow researchers to produce more reproducible, open and efficient software and thus